 Of course, we cannot talk about mountains without talking about hiking.
 A lot of the highest mountains in the Philippines are also open for hiking.
 There are mountains for beginner climbers, but there are also those for the adventure-seekers and the professional ones, who think of the altitude and the difficulty of the climb as a challenge to overcome.

-Highest Mountains in the Philippines
+Top Mountains for Hiking in the Philippines

 Below is a list of the top 5 highest mountains to climb in the Philippines.
 There are hiking guides that are available to help you conquer these new heights, and the views at the top will definitely worth the days of walking.